faubertin/vertx-web-spring/README.md

 ## Description

-Sample RESTful microservice using Vert.x web for the web layer and Spring Boot for the rest.
+Sample RESTful microservice using Vert.x web for the web layer and Spring Boot for the rest (logging, properties, DI etc.).

 ## Build and run the app